-Celebratory Conferences occur on a half-term basis and are prestigious events since they are public recognition of student achievement, commitment and progress in all aspects of school life.
+Celebratory Conferences occur on a half-term basis and are prestigious events since they are community recognition of student achievement, commitment and progress in all aspects of school life.
+All members of the community have the chance of being involved.